Call me on my blasphemy, but landing page optimization is akin to God’s work when it comes to PPC.

-To “crap out” those 25 headlines here are 25 fill-in-the-blank formulas focused directly on the driving principles of heaven and hell.
-Let’s use KlientBoost’s soon-to-launch affiliate program landing page as our test case for each one:
+To “crap out” those 25 headlines, here are 25 fill-in-the-blank formulas focused directly on the driving principles of heaven and hell.
+Let’s use KlientBoost’s affiliate program landing page as our test case for each one:

-The only thing keeping you [from making money off your client’s PPC are lame affiliate programs] … but with [our Partnership Guide] you can [get 10% of every referral’s total monthly PPC budget.
+The only thing keeping you [from making money off your clients’ PPC is a lame affiliate program]… but with [our Partnership Guide] you can [get 10% of every referral’s total monthly PPC budget.
 (And you don’t even have to close the deal yourself!)]

-You want [to get paid for jaw-dropping PPC results] without [having to actually manage your clients’ accounts]
+Want [to get paid for jaw-dropping PPC results] without [having to actually manage your clients’ accounts]?

 You love [heaven] … but you hate [hell]!